Writing

 Wonder Garden Poetry Post

-Submit your work on the theme of “Seasons in the Garden” for display in the Wonder Garden’s all-weather, all-seasons poetry post.
-We seek poems that reflect the experience of the garden, not only in summer’s colorful bloom, but all year long.
+Twelve poems by twelve locally-connected poets on the theme of “Seasons in the Garden” will be on display in the Wonder Garden’s all-weather, all-seasons poetry post.
+These are poems that reflect the experience of the garden, not only in summer’s colorful bloom, but all year long.

-Poems should explore place, environment, and/or the relationship between humans and the garden.
+They explore place, environment, and/or the relationship between humans and the garden, and will be on display July 2024 through June 2025.